alinex/node-monitor/README.md

 - remote daemon-less analysis
 - lots of sensors
 - alerting and reporting
+- data store for time analysis

+The monitor will analyze your whole environment in deep by connecting to the different systems in parallel and check them deeply.
+If a problem occurs an additional analysis step may be made to get more information.
+The result values will be stored in the storage database and a detailed report will be created.
+Based on additional action rules the report may be send by email or a web request is made.
+Out of the stored values time reports may be created.

 > It is one of the modules of the [Alinex Universe](http://alinex.github.io/code.html)
 > following the code standards defined in the [General Docs](http://alinex.github.io/node-alinex).